-- ^ Specific products only registered for use in Australia. - # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - ~ Various products registered in Australia refer to label.
+^ Specific products only registered for use in Australia.

+As agreed by Australian livestock industries, APVMA, the chemical registrant and grain industry, for use only under an approved QA or the approved Stewardship Program.

-12.Structural and/or Handling Equipment Treatments
+12. Structural and/or Handling Equipment Treatments